raidantimosquitos/taiwan-surface-temperature/set-up-github/README.md

 git remote add origin "project-github-url"
 ```

-- Change the branch to your branch (*michael-jackson*) with the following command:
+- Change the branch to your branch (i.e. `michael-jackson`) with the following command:

 ```bash
 git checkout michael-jackson